-It is important to retain the initial remote stage, particularly to identify possible/confirmed cases (and household contacts) and patients who are shielded or at increased risk, to ensure safe care.
+It is important to retain the initial remote stage, particularly to identify possible/confirmed cases (and household/support bubble contacts), and patients who are clinically vulnerable or clinically extremely vulnerable, to ensure safe care.
 In addition, this stage helps with preventing inappropriate attendance, supporting appointment planning, and maintaining social distancing and patient separation.
 As detailed in section 3.1, once remote risk assessment and dental triage are complete, the professional judgement of the clinician will determine whether the patient continues to be managed remotely or face-to-face.